wein.plus

 See under alcohol reduction.

-A reduction of alcohol in wine can be achieved by means of various physical and/or chemical processes.
-This is a relatively common practice, especially in southern regions, with the aim of producing more aromatic and less alcoholic wines.
-The simplest and cheapest form is the addition of fruit juice or grape juice, which is used in the production of cooler, or of water (stretching).
-A certain alcohol content can also be achieved by stopping the fermentation by means of cooling, which is mainly practised in Italy for simple wines.
-The result is sweet, sparkling wines with low alcohol content.
-Thermal separation processes such as vacuum distillation (vacuum rectification) are usually used.
+Alcohol in wine can be reduced using various physical and/or chemical processes.
+Especially in southern regions, it is common to produce aromatic and less alcoholic wines.
+The simplest form is the addition of fruit juice or grape juice, which is used in the production of coolers, or water (stretching).
+A certain alcohol content can also be achieved by stopping fermentation by means of cooling, which is mainly practised in Italy for simple wines.
+The result is sweet, tangy and low-alcohol wines.
+In most cases, thermal separation processes such as vacuum distillation (vacuum rectification) are used.

 Process